What is iron deficiency anemia?

 of blood to support their growing babies.

+a woman’s period, such as fibroids.
 Like iron deficiency anemia, uterine fibroids often don’t cause

 symptoms.
 However, they occur when muscular tumors grow in the uterus.
 While